seobeq/motoZero/README.md

 # motoZero
-C program for raspberry pi zero with motoZero controller.
-Makes use of softpwm. uses wiringPi by Gordan Henderson
+C program for the raspberry pi zero with a motoZero motor controller. softPwm() controls the speed.
+Uses the wiringPi library by Gordan Henderson.